Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.en-gb.md

 >>
 > **Tutorials**
 >>
->> There, you will find blog articles related to AI Endpoints that you may find helpful in learning how to use the model more effectively.
+>> There, you will find guides related to AI Endpoints that you may find helpful in learning how to use the model more effectively.
 Whether you're building a chatbot with Langchain and JavaScript or creating a video translator app, we provide step-by-step guidance to support your AI projects.
 >>
 >> ![AI Endpoints tutorials overview](images/tutorials_demo.png){.thumbnail}
 >>